eraybasar/pesdk-docs/_guides/android/v5/concepts/serialization.md

 ## Dependency

-Add the serializer dependancy into your project, the version number must be the same like the SDK version.
+Add the serializer dependency into your project, the version number must be the same like the SDK version.

 ```groovy
 	compile 'ly.img.android:serializer:5.0.0-beta'